dlenski/wtf/README.md

 Reporting
 ---------

-With the `-v` option, WTF will summarize each file processed, if issues were found and/or fixed.
-With `-vv` it will also report issue-free files.
+Unless the `-q`/`--quiet` option is used, WTF will summarize each file processed in which any whitespace issues were found and/or fixed.
+With `-v` it will also report issue-free files.

-    $ wtf -v nightmare.txt > /dev/null
+    $ wtf nightmare.txt > /dev/null
     nightmare.txt LINE 8: WARNING: spaces followed by tabs in whitespace at beginning of line nightmare.txt:
         CHOPPED 1 lines with trailing space